viamrobotics/docs/docs/sdks/_index.md

 {{% /tab %}}
 {{% tab name="Run on-machine" %}}

-You can run SDK code directly on your machine.
+You can run control code directly on your machine.
 If you run [PID control loops](https://en.wikipedia.org/wiki/PID_controller) or your machines have intermittent or no network connectivity, you can ensure lags in communication do not interfere with the machine's performance by running the control code on the same board that is running `viam-server`.
 Running everything on one machine is also convenient if you have a machine (for example, an air quality sensor) that runs all the time, and you don't want to have to connect to it from a separate computer constantly.